-The survey is open through August 4, 2021.
-All responses will be strictly anonymous.
+The survey closed August 4, 2021.
+All responses are strictly anonymous.

 The information gathered from the survey will be utilized to form priorities for DCC and the next president.
 This important step will also guide the VCCS in creating recruiting materials for the next step of the process.
 Please use this opportunity to share your vision of how DCC can meet the challenges and opportunities it faces.

 In the coming months, the VCCS will conduct a national search for DCC’s next president.
 A screening committee will be appointed by the Chancellor, and both the chair and co-chair will be VCCS presidents.
 Other members will include representatives from VCCS colleges with expertise in a variety of areas, as well as DCC Board members.
 The committee’s primary responsibilities include:

 - reviewing, screening, and evaluating the credentials and application materials of potential candidates;